 How to Add Subtitles on VLC Media Player on Windows

 A vast majority of Windows users solely depend on the VLC media player to playback video on their devices, making it one of the most popular media players in the Windows ecosystem.
-If you’re one of the several people who use the VLC media player and haven’t managed to figure out how to add subtitles to a video, then you can follow these steps to add subtitles to your video file:
+If you’re one of the several people who use the VLC media player and are wondering how you can use subtitles in a video, then you can follow these steps:

 - Open the video file you want to play on VLC and click on the ‘Subtitle’ tab on the home screen

 - Click on the ‘Add Subtitle File‘ option in the drop down menu, then navigate to the downloaded subtitle file and select it